 If you need to comply with PCI DSS, the chances are very good that you will need to perform regular compliance scans.
-So what is a PCI compliance scan, why might you need one, and who can do one?
+This raises some questions: what is a PCI compliance scan; why might you need one; and who can do one?

 Companies that need to comply with PCI DSS are met with varying sets of requirements, depending on how much card business they do.
 Whether they are a merchant or a service provider also has an impact on what their compliance obligations are.
 However, one requirement that typically applies to even the smallest companies is the need for PCI DSS compliance scans.

 So what are these compliance scans?
 More properly, these compliance scans are called vulnerability scans.
 A trusted third party, known as an Approved Scanning Vendor (ASV), will try to contact all of your public-facing computers, and look for known issues with them.
 How do they know all of your public facing computers?
 You tell them when you set up the service!

 After performing a scan, your ASV will produce a report with you listing any issues.
 In order to be considered compliant, your ASV needs to scan all of your public-facing computers and find no issues.
 If they find issues, they will be listed in the scan report and your scan will not be considered complaint.